 Alaska may follow in the footsteps of Colorado and legalize CBD oil as well as other cannabinoid-based medications.
 But until then, you can only find delta 8 THC hemp products at licensed dispensaries.

-Despite Delta 8 THC is illegal, you can consume recreational cannabis legally.
+Despite Delta 8 THC being restricted, you can consume recreational cannabis legally.

 In Alaska, it is legal for people 21 years old or older to consume cannabis recreationally, so long as they are not in a public place.

 You can also have up to one ounce of cannabis as long you keep it inside your residence.